YairZen/ReadMe/README.md

 Teamwork: Proven experience in collaborative environments

-Independent Learning: Strong ability to self-learn and adapt.
+Independent Learning: Strong ability to self-learn and adapt